 • A gritty, sandy feeling, like something is in your eye

 • Watery or blurry vision

-But the snow blindness is actually easy to cure, only need to stay away from the UV environment and properly rest the eyes can recover.
+But the snow blindness is actually easy to cure, you only need to stay away from the UV environment and properly rest the eyes.